salvadorcamachogithub/Documentum-D2-Classic-S02-Search/README.md

 * Data Driving, parametrization of credentials, URL, search term and Browser
 * Some main validations

-This script logs in to Documentum D2 Classic, does a searhc and then logs out
+This script logs in to Documentum D2 Classic, does a search and then logs out

 This script doesn't have transactions